mikemadisonweb/yii2-elasticsearch/README.md

 Elasticsearch 5.0 came out with a bunch of [new features and improvements](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/es-release-notes.html) which is intriguing.
 Sadly, but Yii2 official extension support is limited to versions from 1.0 to 2.4.

 Compared to [elasticsearch-php](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html) this extension has more intuitive way of doing things, like index documents, search, percolate (reverse search), building complex filter conditions using simple SQL-like language.
-Also it's highly configurable and extensible, it's not tightly tied to ActiveRecord models, but this can be easily implemented.
+Also, it's highly configurable and extensible, it's not tightly tied to ActiveRecord models, but this can be easily implemented.

 The documentation is relevant for the latest stable version of the application.